 By the 1970s, fewer than 10% of Estonians identified as Christian.
-With Soviet leader Mikhail Gorbachev's social and economic reforms in the 1980s (see p.
-12-13 of History and Myth) came the lifting of religious repression.
+With Soviet leader Mikhail Gorbachev's social and economic reforms in the 1980s (see History and Myth) came the lifting of religious repression.
 For the first time in 40 years, the Lutheran Church enjoyed a resurge of interest and allied itself with the growing independence movement.